• Skip to main content

 Fix: Change Screen Saver Option Grayed Out in Windows 10

-The most likely reason for the problem of “Change Screen Saver Option Grayed Out” in Windows 10 is due to this option being disabled on your computer.
+The most likely reason for the problem of “Change Screen Saver Option” being grayed out on a Windows computer is due to this option being disabled on your device.

-This problem can be easily fixed by enabling the option to change Screen Savers using the Registry Editor in case of Windows Home Edition and using Group Policy in case of Professional and Enterprise Edition of Windows 10.
+Hence, the problem can be fixed by enabling the option to change Screen Savers using the Registry Editor in case of Windows Home Edition and using Group Policy in case of Professional and the Enterprise Edition of Windows.

 1. Enable Screen Saver Using Registry Editor

-If you are using the Home Edition of Windows 10, you can enable the option to change Screen Saver in Windows 10 using the Registry Editor.
+If you are using the Home Edition of Windows, you can enable the option to Change Screen Saver by using Registry Editor.

 Open Registry Editor Using Run Command